Skip to main content

 A standard policy leaves out big risks.

 • Floods: Not included.
 You need a separate flood policy.
-Average cost through FEMA’s NFIP is about $400 a year, but rates vary by risk.
+Average costs vary based on location and risk level

 • Earthquakes: Not included.
 Separate policy or endorsement needed.